 The information desk at the SOL Library is not height adjustable.

 There are three quiet study rooms in the library, one of which is a computer free zone.

 Accessible toilets are available on all floors.

 There are silent reading rooms on the 2nd and 3rd floors of the Library’s Reading House.
 N.B.
 The entrance to the Reading House is can be reached via the 2nd floor of the Library.
 Alternatively, there are study areas on all floors of the Library building, as well as on the ‘balconies’ next to the atrium and in the entrance to the Absalon Building.
-As a registered student at the Joint Faculties of Humanities and Theology, you may also book group rooms.
+As a registered student at the Joint Faculties of Humanities and Theology, you may also book meeting rooms.
 To do this, please contact the reception at SOL.

 On the ground floor in the Absalon Building (A), close to the exit doors to the University Library Park, you can find a student kitchenette.
 It is equipped with a fridge, microwaves and a place where you can sit down and enjoy your lunch.

 NB!
 Due to covid-19: the student kitchenette is closed until March 31, 2021.